Looking for the best hot springs in Iceland? You have come to the right place!

 Visiting hot springs in Iceland is a totally memorable and magical experience that you won’t forget.
-Iceland is home to a variety of hot springs, from hot pools found on the middle of the road to famous spas built around stunningly blue hot water.
+Iceland is home to a variety of hot springs, from hot pools found in the middle of nature to famous spas built around stunningly blue hot water.

 When visiting hot springs in Iceland, you need to be sure you are visiting safe bodies of water, especially when stopping along the side of the road.
 Some hot pools in Iceland are so hot you will be scalded instantly, which is why having a handy list of the best hot springs in Iceland will help you to safely enjoy your dip!

 There are three different types of hot springs in Iceland.
 The first is man-made where people built a pool or hot tub around the hot area.
-The second type of hot spring in Iceland are the natural hot springs such as hot rivers that you can swim in.
+The second type is the natural hot springs such as hot rivers that you can swim in.

 How To Respect Hot Springs In Iceland